Easy Mix Veg curry | Mixed Vegetable Restaurant style at home

 4. Add tomato and cashew paste.
 Saute on medium flame till water evaporates and oil separates.

 5. Add vegetables of choice and mix well with the masala.
 Continue to saute for 5-10 seconds on low to medium flame.
-Turn the flame to high and add water till the level of vegetables.
+Turn the flame to high and add water to the level of vegetables.
 Let it come to a boil.

 6. Add tomato ketchup and kasuri methi powder.